shawntabrizi/substrate-collectables-workshop/5/testing-genesis.md

 In the scope of this tutorial, we'll only review how to set up your genesis state for testing.

-At this point, if you want to see how to configure the genesis block for an actual deployment, check out these [chain specifications](https://github.com/paritytech/polkadot/blob/d102d8fbac950abf2a696097d65ec2edc64dc216/service/src/chain_spec.rs) for our Alexander testnet.
+At this point, you might want to see how to configure the genesis block for an actual deployment.
+You can check out these [chain specifications](https://github.com/paritytech/polkadot/blob/d102d8fbac950abf2a696097d65ec2edc64dc216/service/src/chain_spec.rs) for our Alexander testnet.